simon-ritchie/apysc/docs_src/source/what_apysc_can_do.md

 ## Draw the many types of the vector graphics

-The apysc library can draw many types of vector graphics, like the rectangle, circle, line, and so on.
+The apysc library can draw many vector graphics types, like the rectangle, circle, line.

 <details>
 <summary>Display the code block:</summary>